A. K. Sharma: Voluntary retirement and entry into politics

-He is the person who helped Varanasi cut Covid cases from 1,000+ to under 300.
-He was also praised and rewarded by Hon’ble PM Modi for his commendable work in the district.
-At the same time, Sharma offered 53,000 medical kits and other aid to manage CSR funds.
-He also supported other functionaries of BJP to help the state fight COVID battle.
-In the time of oxygen crisis in the country, he helped authorities to disseminate alternative medicine in the most affected areas.
+In 2021 he worked on the COVID-19 epidemic in Varanasi, during which COVID cases in the city were reduced from over 1,000 to under 300.
+Sharma offered 53,000 medical kits and other aid to manage CSR funds.
+He also supported other functionaries of BJP to in COVID mitigation work, and helped authorities to disseminate alternative medicine in the most affected areas.
+He also led the establishment of the Kashi COVID response center.